+Speedify is here to help you avoid using too much mobile data—and to avoid hefty overage fees from your carrier.
 How?
 By letting you set daily and monthly limits on your cellular connection.
 This option first appears right after you install the app:

 We recommend starting with a daily limit that's about 10% of your monthly limit.
 If you set 2GB per month, then set your daily limit to 200MB.
 We suggest 10% to allow for variation between days: sometimes you'll need more data, sometimes less.

 Note that Speedify only measures data usage while you're connected to Speedify.
 Unless you use Speedify 100% of the time, set your Monthly Limit to less than your actual carrier data cap.